elastic/elasticsearch-java/README.md

 </settings>
 ```

-In the `pom.xml` for your project add the following repository definition and dependency:
+In the `pom.xml` for your project add the following repository definition and dependencies:

 ```xml
 <project>